microsoft/lisa/README.md

 2. You must be connected to Internet.

 3. You download 3rd party software in Tools folder.
-If you are using secure blob in Azure Storage Account or UNC path, you can add a tag <blobStorageLocation>https://myownsecretlocation.blob.core.windows.net/binarytools</blobStorageLocation> in any secret xml file.
+If you are using secure blob in Azure Storage Account or UNC path, you can add a tag <blobStorageLocation>https://myownsecretlocation.blob.core.windows.net/binarytools</blobStorageLocation> in the secret xml file.
 * 7za.exe
 * dos2unix.exe
 * gawk